RobDWaller/robdwaller.github.io/_posts/2018-02-01-three-tips-tech-team-management.md

 It is important that you have experience and a good understanding of code and technical issues, but you don't have to be the best in your team at it.
 Management is about a lot more than your field of expertise so don't let your code capability put you off a management role.
 You may be great at it.

-A good analogy for this point is football, what do the following football managers all have in common?
+A good analogy for this point is football; what do the following football managers all have in common?

 - Alex Fergusson
 - Arsene Wenger